 Step 3.
 Configure Redis Remote Access.

-By default, you can not access Redis from another host because its by default bound to localhost only.
-To confirm its bound to localhost (127.0.0.1), follow below instructions:
+By default, you can not access Redis from another host because it’s by default bound to the localhost only.
+To confirm its bound to localhost (127.0.0.1), follow the below instructions:

 Locate the line that begins with bind 127.0.0.1 and add your server private IP address after 127.0.0.1:

-To take changes effect, restart Redis server by running below command:
+To take changes effect, restart the Redis server by running the below command:

 Use the following ss command to verify that the Redis server is listening on your private interface on port 6379: